-PSA (Prostatic Specific Antigen)
+PSA (Prostatic Specific Antigen):

-This test is a Prostate cancer screening for men age 50 and over.
 The test measures the amount of prostate-specific antigen in the blood.
 PSA is released into a man's blood by his prostate gland.
 Healthy men usually have low amounts of PSA in the blood.
 The amount of PSA in the blood normally increases as a man's prostate enlarges with age.
 PSA may increase as a result of an injury, a digital rectal exam, sexual activity, inflammation of the prostate gland, or prostate cancer.
 When combined with a digital rectal exam the chances increase for detecting prostate cancer.